misaelnieto/misaelnieto.github.io/content/posts/using-amazon-ses-with-your-python-applications.md

 ---
-title: "Using Amazon SES with your python applications"
+title: "Using Amazon SES with your Python applications"
 date: "2012-06-18"
+summary: "Cinco parámetros para configurar SES por SMTP y tres ejemplos: smtplib directo, zope.sendmail (Grok/Zope) y settings.py de Django."
+description: "How to send email via Amazon SES SMTP interface from Python: smtplib, zope.sendmail for Grok/Zope, and Django EMAIL_HOST settings."
 categories:
-  - "English AWS Amazon Email Python Servers Grok Zope"
+  - "Tutoriales"
+  - "DevOps"
+tags:
+  - aws
+  - amazon-ses
+  - smtp
+  - python
+  - grok
+  - django
+locale: "en"
+keywords: "amazon ses, smtp, smtplib, zope.sendmail, django email host, tls, port 587"
+extra:
+  deprecated: true
+  deprecated_reason: "El código usa Python 2 (raw_input, print statement); zope.sendmail/Grok están obsoletos.
+SES SMTP sigue siendo válido pero el ejemplo moderno usa boto3"
 ---

 ## Intro

-One of the nice things about Amazon SES (Simple Email Service) is that they have a SMTP interface for legacy applications.
+One of the nice things about Amazon SES (Simple Email Service) is that they have an SMTP interface for legacy applications.

 To configure a SMTP service you need several parameters.
-Here's a list of five things you will need and where to find it:
+Here's a list of five things you will need and where to find them:

-- **Server hostname or IP address:** You can find this information in the amazon console.
-Amazon SES -> Navigation pane -> SMTP Settings -> SMTP server name.
+- **Server hostname or IP address:** you can find this information in the Amazon console.
+Amazon SES → Navigation pane → SMTP Settings → SMTP server name.

-- **Server port:** Amazon's SMTP server listens in three ports: 25, 465 and
+- **Server port:** Amazon's SMTP server listens on three ports: 25, 465 and
   587. But I've struggled enough with this and the only port that will work right away is port **587**.

 - Make sure your Python installation supports TLS (Transport Layer Security).